idiv-biodiversity/submit-scripts/README.md

 Usage
 =====

+Since this project relies on a [Environment Modules][modules] installation anyway there is also a module file:

+    module load submit-scripts

+There are two ways to submit a job with the provided scripts:

+1. Submit a script directly:

-The general usage is, of course, as follows:
+    The general usage to submit a script directly is as follows:

-    qsub [submit-args] script [script-args]
+        qsub [submit-args] /path/to/share/submit-scripts/app [app-args]

+2. Execute a submit script wrapper:

+        submit-app [app-args]

+    Give it submit arguments explicitly:

+        SUBMIT_OPTS="submit-args" submit-app [app-args]

+    Give it submit arguments implicitly (by setting the shell variable):

+        export SUBMIT_OPTS="submit-args"
+        submit-app [app-args]

-To get help on a specific submit script just execute it directly (do not submit it) with only the `--help` argument:
+To get help on a specific submit script just execute the wrapper with the `--help` argument:

-    bash script --help
+    submit-app --help

 Most scripts have some required arguments, like an input file.
 All other arguments get passed directly to the main application used in the script.